• 16 min read

 For places like Singapore, the daffodil's brilliant colour still brings a sense of rejuvenation and optimism, encapsulating the universal spirit of hope and the promise of brighter days.

 In many cultures, these flowers have been seen as symbols of hope and renewal.
-For some cultures, the daffodil's radiant colour expresses hope and heralds fresh starts.
-In others, such as during Welsh national day, the daffodil is a revered symbol, often associated with good fortune.
+In some cultures, the daffodil's radiant colour symbolises hope and heralds new beginnings.
+In others, such as during Welsh National Day, the daffodil is a revered symbol, often associated with good fortune.

 Gifting daffodils is also thought to bring good fortune, a belief that resonates with the flower's overarching message of hope and positive change.